manoelhc/eks-simple-deployment/README.md

 ## 10,000-foot view

-_Note: This will be updated according the the project's progress!_
+_Note: This will be updated according to the the project's progress!_

 #### High-availability
 The main goal of this project it to deliver a basic high-available Wordpress webapp.
 It starts with 3 application pods distributed in 3 different availability zones.
 There are 2 auto-scaling mechanisms: